tonyfloatersu/Pyskell/Pyskell/Language/HMTypeSystem/README.md

 $$\frac{\Gamma\vdash e:\sigma\space\alpha\notin free(\Gamma)}{\Gamma \vdash e:\forall \alpha.\sigma}$$

 If $\alpha​$ is not free in $\Gamma​$, in another word $\alpha​$ is restricted inside $\Gamma​$, then $e :\forall \alpha . \sigma​$ can be inferred from the provided conditions.

+## TODO

+The algorithm implemented readily unify the higher-kinded types together, like `f x y` with `g z`.
+More improvements are required.
+The problem is located in `unify_type` `poly` part.